colbyswayze/Yelp-Review-ML-Model/README.md

 Yelp-Review-ML-Model

 - Description
   - Howdy!
-This is a personal project using a machine learning regression model to analyze a Yelp data set including customer reviews.
+This is a personal project using a machine learning logistic regression model to analyze a Yelp data set including customer reviews.
     The model is used to and categorize, count, and visualize the distributions into three sets: positive, neutral, and negative.
     The purpose of this project is to display conceptual understanding using basic machine learning tool application.